RedisLabs/redislabs-docs/content/rc/administration/security/_index.md

 ---
 The security controls for your database are:

-## Access Control by Source IP/Subnet
+## Access control by source IP/subnet

 The number of source IP rules that you can add depends on the Redis Cloud plan that you purchased.
 For example, the 1GB plan allows up to 8 source IP authentication rules.